Alluxio/alluxio/docs/en/contributor/Contributor-Getting-Started.md

 After it is submitted, other developers in the community will review your pull request.
 Others may add comments or questions to your pull request.

+During the code review, please reply to all comments left by reviewers, so reviewers know which comments have been addressed, and how each comment has been addressed.

 In the process, some may ask to modify parts of your pull request.
 In order to do that, you simply have to make the change in the branch you were using for that pull request, create a new local